aminmus/4dx-dashboard/README.md

 You can do that by running the following command from the project root:

 `
-docker exec 4dx_web_1 npx sequelize db:seed:all
+docker exec 4dx_web_1 npx sequelize-cli db:seed:all
 `

 You can run any sequelize cli command the same way, so for example if you want to undo the seeding you can do (beware: this might delete other records you have manually added as well):

 `
-docker exec 4dx_web_1 npx sequelize db:seed:undo:all
+docker exec 4dx_web_1 npx sequelize-cli db:seed:undo:all
 `

 Your docker container name might be something else than `4dx_web_1`.
 You can check your container names by running `docker-compose ps`.